1895-Tivoli-upscaled

 San Diego, CA 92108

-(1967-) Chiquitas Mexican Restaurant.
-Opened by Ray and Chela Rodriguez and still run by the family.
-Black Angus carne asada, wild shrimp cocktails, and margaritas.
+(CLOSED) Chiquitas Mexican Restaurant.
+Opened by Ray and Chela Rodriguez and run by the family until it closed due to the COVID-19 Pandemic.
+The family proudly supported their community, and provided “food for Cesar Chavez and his marchers during the United Farm Workers strike in the 1960s.”
+Black Angus carne asada, Chiquitas Bowls, wild shrimp cocktails, and margaritas.
 Yes, please!

 4110 Home Avenue